josbouten/bioplot/README.md

 Download the zip file from the github page and unzip its contents to a local directory.

-Copy plot.cfg_4_windows.txt to bioplot.cfg in this local directory and run the main program from that directory to find out how to use it (and read the manual.txt file).
+Copy plot.cfg_4_windows.txt to bioplot.cfg in this local directory and run the main program from that directory to find out how to use it (and read the html doc).

 <code>python.exe bioplot.py -h</code>